OpenLXP/openlxp-xis/README.md

 1. On the Admin page, log in with the admin credentials

-2.  `Add xis configuration` : Configure Experience Index Service(XIA):
+2.  `Add xis configuration` : Configure Experience Index Service(XIS):

     `Target schema:`: Schema file name for source to target mapping schema file